Sjors/nado-book/attacks/guix.md

 ### Checking the Validity

-Let's say you trust the development and release process, so you download the binaries from bitcoincore.org.
+Let's say you trust the development and release process, so you download the binary from bitcoincore.org.
 The first problem is that you don't know if bitcoincore.org is run by the Bitcoin developers.
 But even if you were confident of that, it could be that the site is hacked, or the site isn't hacked, but the DNS is hacked.
-There are lots of reasons why what you download isn't actually the thing you think you're downloading: It could be malware.
+There are many ways in which you could end up downloading malware.

 To get around this, open source projects almost always publish a checksum, which is a sequence of numbers and letters.
 What this means is that if you download something and run a particular script on it, the resulting checksum you get should match what the developers say it should be.
 The project maintainer usually publishes the checksum on the download page.
 In theory, that works.
 However, whoever hacked the site might have also hacked the checksum, so it's not foolproof.